davidmalcolm/pygccjit/doc/types.rst

 ----------

-You can model C `struct` types by creating :py:class:`gccjit.Struct` and :py:class:`gcc.Field` instances, in either order:
+You can model C `struct` types by creating :py:class:`gccjit.Struct` and :py:class:`gccjit.Field` instances, in either order:

 * by creating the fields, then the structure.
 For example, to model: